calugj/platoon-cps/src/report/platoon.typ

 )<fig:leader_attack>

 In @fig:leader_attack we can see a simulation of such attack.
-The simplified algorithm was used, as the platoon is short and its performance was showed.
+The simplified algorithm was used, as the platoon is short, and its performance was shown.
 The plot shows a very noisy cross correlation: it's very difficult to establish a threshold that determines the attack.
 What could be beneficial is to compute the average across a few seconds, and in turn should filter out most of the noise.
 However, computing the average adds a delay on the detection, and the results might still not be usable to detect an attack.